Daruyami/Daruyami-aoc-discord-leaderboard-bot/readme.md

 Uploaded it here so anyone could self host it for your server, if you have any questions feel free to contact me on Discord - Green#7964

-\nIts written in Python and uses discord.py.
+Its written in Python and uses discord.py.

 #TODO:
 1. Score